 CLOSING THOUGHTS & SUMMARY

 More than anything, I am excited to see a new 8x10 view camera being manufactured in 2017.
+I hope it means more photographers will explore large format photography.
 This underscores the fact that film, the darkroom, and large format have found its way into the 21st century and younger people are moving forward with the art and craft of large format analog photography.